FAQs

 Sellers often pay closer attention to cost than quality when making this decision.
 Many do not keep the buyer’s best interest in mind.
 American Radon Mitigation is not interested in cutting corners to be the lowest bid, especially when it comes to your family’s health.
 We treat your home as if it were our own, aiming to reduce radon to its lowest possible level.

-As the buyer, you can insist that we install a personalized mitigation system in your new home so you can be confident in the air you breathe for years to come.
-Another option is to ask the seller to take some money off the price of the home so that you can have quality radon reduction system installed.
+As the buyer, you can request that we install a personalized mitigation system in your new home so you can be confident in the air you breathe for years to come.
+Another option is to ask the seller to take some money off the price of the home so that you can install a quality radon reduction system.
 Most buyers, once educated, are more than willing to pay the difference to have it done the right way.

 Yes.
 The key to getting your radon levels as low as possible is to create a vacuum under your entire home.
 American Radon Mitigation performs a thorough diagnostic process often overlooked by other contractors called Diagnostic Testing and Pressure Field Extension (PFE) testing.

-To test PFE, we establish suction points and drill a number of small holes through the concrete floor in different areas of your home.
+To test PFE, we establish suction points and drill a few small holes through the concrete floor in different areas of your home.
 We use a gauge that measures pressure (or vacuum) to ensure we’re creating enough suction in that area of the building.
 This gauge helps us decide:

 - Where the best location for a suction point is